felixkuntz/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Felix Kuntz.
-I am a PhD candidate in Economics at the University of Oxford and Policy Officer at the Ministry of Finance of Germany.
+I am an Economist at Deutsche Bundesbank and PhD candidate in Economics at the University of Oxford.

 I hold a Master of Philosophy in Economics from the University of Oxford, a Bachelor of Science in Economics and a Bachelor of Arts in Political Science from Goethe University Frankfurt.